birdcage/soundcloud-web-api-android/README.md

 - /apps
   - List of apps on the SoundCloud apps page.
-  - Not useful in the scope of Birdcage.

 - /resolve
   - Resolves SoundCloud web urls to API endpoints.
-  - Not useful in the scope of Birdcage.

 - /oembed
   - Creates objects that can be embedded in a web page.
-  - Not useful in the scope of Birdcage.

 - /comments
   - No officially documented endpoints.